Megan Thee Stallion Slays In Bra, Coat, And Thigh-High Boots With No Pants

-Yesterday, Megan Thee Stallion, 24, left her pants at home as she walked the red carpet at her first-ever Video Music Awards.
+On Monday, Megan Thee Stallion, 24, left her pants at home as she walked the red carpet at her first-ever Video Music Awards.
 The “Hot Girl Summer” singer also performed at the 2019 VMA pre-show where she offered a sexy twist on a sergeant’s uniform.

 As she walked her first VMA red carpet, Megan wore a sparkly studded black bra-inspired top.
 She paired the look with matching lingerie style bottoms, and she topped the whole thing off with an intricately studded black jacket that closed around her waist and barely covered her backside.
 The Texas native wore matching thigh-high high-heeled boots, and sparkly hoop earrings to accessorize her look.
 Her long, black hair hung down below her jacket in a straight style.